The K-beauty trends expected to explode in 2026, according to a Korean skincare expert

 Traditional Ingredients

-Modernised hanbang (traditional Korean herbal medicine) is also set to make a strong comeback in 2026, reimagined through a contemporary lens.
-“We expect that 2026 will see a major surge in modernised hanbang formulas,” says the expert.
-Ingredients such as ginseng, mugwort, and bamboo sap will rise in popularity, she explains, paired with peptides and advanced encapsulation technologies to improve stability and ingredient delivery.
+“We expect that 2026 will see a major surge in modernised hanbang (traditional Korean herbal medicine) formulas.
+We’ll be looking at a rise in the use of ginseng, mugwort, and bamboo sap, paired with peptides and encapsulation technologies to enhance stability and delivery.”

 Sensorial Skincare

-As skincare culture continues to thrive on TikTok, sensorial experiences are becoming just as important as results.
-“With the rise of sensorial skincare on TikTok, Korean beauty brands are set to introduce more sensorial textures, uplifting aromas, and mood-enhancing formulations,” she tells us.
-By transforming daily routines into moments of self-care, Melody believes sensorial skincare will add an entirely new dimension to the K-beauty market and is one of the most exciting trends to watch in the new year.
+“With the rise of sensory skincare on TikTok, Korean beauty brands are set to introduce more sensorial textures, uplifting aromas, as well as mood-enhancing formulations, turning beauty routines from chores into self-care rituals.
+Sensorial skincare offers a whole new dimension to the K-beauty market, and I’m excited to watch this evolve in the new year.”

 PURCELL PIxcell Biom 2Billion/ml